10 tips for first time real estate investors

 6. Keep proper records of income and expenses for your investment property.
 Do not mingle these with your personal bank account as it will become difficult to properly trace this when you have to file a tax return at the end of the year, regardless whether you own the investment in your personal name or in a company name.

 7. If you are buying with a partner, make sure you have a proper partnership or joint venture agreement to protect both of you should things not work out as planned.
-In particular, provisions should be made if one of the partners wants to sell and the other one doesn't, one partner is not paying their share of expenses or what happens if one of the partners dies.
+As real estate investors, provisions should be made if one of the partners wants to sell and the other one doesn’t, one partner is not paying their share of expenses or what happens if one of the partners dies.

 8. Hire an experienced property manager to assist you in finding suitable tenants and dealing with any ongoing maintenance, repairs or other complaints by tenants.
 You do not wish to be woken up in the middle of the night to handle emergency repairs.
 Budget an additional $100 per month for this service.